escobard/ethereum-apps/notes.md

 	- each block in the chain contains the HASH of the previous and current blocks in the blockchain
 	- this essentially forms a blockchain, a bunch of blocks containing data, with 2 hashes in each block, representing prev / current block in the chain.
 	- if the data in any block changes, it INVALIDATES that block and ANY blocks after it.
-	- this is how blockchains are SECURE, since tampering of ANY data in the chain changes the HASH, it can be immediately discerned where the data was manipulated by comparing the BLOCKCHAIN to other BLOCKCHAINS in the DISTRIBUTED BLOCKCHAIN NETWORK.
+	- this is how blockchains are SECURE, since tampering of ANY data in the chain changes the HASH, it can be immediately discerned where the data was manipulated by comparing the BLOCKCHAIN to other BLOCKCHAINS in the NODES within the DISTRIBUTED BLOCKCHAIN NETWORK.

 - In comparison to DISTRIBUTED BLOCKCHAIN:
 	- a DISTRIBUTED BLOCKCHAIN is a network with several NODES, each NODE contains an exact copy of the blockchain.
 	- in this scenario, each BLOCKCHAIN copy is tested to make sure all the hashes match across the board, further validating the blockchain.
-	- this ENSURES that the CURRENCY VALUE sent in each transaction is NOT changed, and if it does, its immediately discernable.
-This is the entire purpose of blockchains, to create a safe medium to secure transactions.

 - Each BLOCK contains BLOCK DATA or a list of TRANSACTIONS:
-	- The DATA within each BLOCK is multiple TRANSACTION OBJECTS - which are then MINED to get SIGNED, and then added to the BLOCKCHAIN
+	- The DATA within each BLOCK is usually multiple TRANSACTION OBJECTS - which are then MINED to get SIGNED by the proof of work algorythm, and then added to the BLOCKCHAIN
 	- basic block data contains only transaction objects, not balances which are handled by COINBASE blockchains.

 - With COINBASES TRANSACTIONS: